Challenging Histories Public Programme 2017-19

-Challenging Histories was a pilot programme that explored some of the more hidden aspects of our places 2017-19.
+Challenging Histories was a pilot programme that explored some of the more hidden aspects of our places between 2017 and 2019.
 Each year we focused on a different theme that reflected national anniversaries and public debates.
 Through exhibitions, events and story-telling, we explored how these overlooked histories have shaped how we live now.

 In 2019 we showcased places in our national landscape which are important symbols of passion and protest.
 We commemorated the 200th anniversary of the Peterloo Massacre and we explained how the reverberations of this critical moment in democracy can still be felt.

 Through events and exhibitions, we told the remarkable stories of those who fought for the rights of ordinary people and the sites that remain places of modern pilgrimage today.

 In 2018, 100 years since women first gained the vote in the UK by shining a light on women's history and the fight for suffrage at our places.

 At least 25 of our places were home to, and shaped by, people who challenged conventional ideas of gender and sexuality.
 50 years after the partial decriminalisation of homosexuality, we explored our LGBTQ (lesbian, gay, bisexual, trans, queer) heritage with a programme called Prejudice and Pride.

 The following are just some of the places that were involved in Prejudice and Pride, working with University of Leicester’s Research Centre for Museums and Galleries to better understand these stories.
 Staff and volunteers took part in a training programme looking at how and why to better acknowledge this LGBTQ history.
 This learning was shared with the university and heritage sector in a conference in spring 2018.

 Tackling historic issues that resonate to this day